bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 parent commit number against which the diff should be generated.
 This is useful for supporting review of merge commits.
 The value is the 1-based index of the parent's position in the commit object.

-If the `weblinks-only` parameter is specified, only the diff web links are returned.

 _Request_
 ```